jamiewinder/mobx-bind/README.md

 }
 ```

-## Use Case: Google Maps
+## Example Use Case: Google Maps

-The original purpose of these utilities was to bind models to Google Maps entities.
+The original purpose of this library was to bind models to Google Maps entities.
 For example, you may have a `PointOfInterest` model which you want to map to a Google Maps' `Marker`.
 The binding between the two can be defined with an `EntityLifecycle` object:

 ```typescript
 import { observable } from 'mobx';